pre-vert/Borrowable-limit-order-book/README.md

 ## Overview

-A Borrowed limit order book (BLOB) is a special order book in which ($i$) the assets backing the limit orders can be borrowed and ($ii$) the borrowed assets of the bid side are collateralized by the assets in the ask side, and reciprocally.
+A Lending limit order book is a special order book in which ($i$) the assets backing the limit orders can be borrowed and ($ii$) the borrowed assets of the bid side are collateralized by the assets in the ask side, and reciprocally.

 ### Benefits